The Global Scrap Metal Industry in 2026: Trends, Challenges, and Future Outlook

 Circular Economy Integration

-Scrap metal recycling plays a crucial role in the circular economy, where resources are kept in use for as long as possible.
-Steel's circular nature, where it can be recycled indefinitely without quality loss, makes it a cornerstone material for circular economy principles.
+Scrap metal recycling is central to circular economy models, where materials remain in use for as long as possible.
+Steel’s ability to be recycled indefinitely without quality degradation positions it as a cornerstone material in circular manufacturing systems.

 Corporate Sustainability Commitments